-- All works are restricted to existing structure of the FRB. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - There will be limited consumption of materials and natural resources or generation of waste associated with the works.
-Where possible, materials will also be derived from recycled, secondary, or re-used origin. - Vehicle barrier and grillage refurbishment will improve the safety of the bridge and protect against future deterioration of the structure, thus minimising the extent of future works required at the FRB. - Any potential impacts of the works are expected to be temporary, shortterm, not significant and limited to the construction phase - No in-combination effects have been identified. - As the works are restricted to grillage refurbishment and VRS replacement, there is no change to the vulnerability of the road to the risk or severity of major accidents/disasters that would impact on the environment. - There is no change to the vulnerability of the road to the risk or severity of major accidents/disasters that would impact on the environment.
+- There will be limited consumption of materials and natural resources or generation of waste associated with the works.
+Where possible, materials will also be derived from recycled, secondary, or re-used origin. - SSUDA walkway improvements will improve the safety of the bridge and protect against future deterioration of the structure, thus minimising the extent of future works required at the FRB. - Any potential impacts of the works are expected to be temporary, shortterm, not significant and limited to the construction phase. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low.